RPS' 75 most anticipated PC games of 2024

 From: Steam

-Katharine: If Hades II is the grim winter death march through the annuls of Greek mythology, then Mythwrecked: Ambrosia Island is its summer holiday equivalent.
+Katharine: If Hades II is the grim winter death march through the annals of Greek mythology, then Mythwrecked: Ambrosia Island is its summer holiday equivalent.
 Made by the same devs who were responsible for the wonderful point and click adventure Roki, Mythwrecked sees wayward backpacker Alex wash up on its eponymous spit of land only to find it's the long lost home of all the Greek Gods.
 Trouble is, they've all forgotten who they are and what they're about, so it's up to you to restore their memories and bring back the island to its former glory.
 If it's even half as charming as Roki was, this is sure to be an autumnal treat.

 Arco